itsamrit/Java/python_syntax.md

 Certainly!
 Here's the equivalent code in Python for the given operations on different data types:

+in for all things just like MySQL for searching

 1. Dynamic Arrays (List):
 ```python
 a = []